nickzoic/nick.zoic.org/art/mini-vector-display/index.md

 be made >15% more efficient by replacing this part with a more efficient regulator.

+The chip at the heart of this circuit, the `LA7806` has two separate power pins called `V12` and `V15`, on pins 12 and 15 respectively.
+Both have a recommended voltage of 12V, and a maximum of 14V.
+No minimum voltage is listed but this board appears to run both from the regulator at 10V.

 ## Displaying Composite Video

 ## Taking Control